vbcodedev/DataDiffer/README.md

     export TARGET_DB=""
     export TARGET_COLL=""
 ```
-3. Source the environment file you built in the command line with a command such as the following:
+2. Source the environment file you built in the command line with a command such as the following:
 ```
     source <environment-file-name-here>.sh
 ```
-4. Run the appropriate bash test script in the command line with a command such as the following:
+3. Run the data-differ.py file in the command line with the proper arguments, such as the following:
 ```
-    bash <test-script-name-here>.sh
+     python data-differ.py --source-uri $SOURCE_URI --target-uri $TARGET_URI --source-namespace "$SOURCE_DB.$SOURCE_COLL" --target-namespace "$TARGET_DB.$TARGET_COLL" --percent 100
 ```
+Note: You can adjust the percent value as you wish in the command above.

-5. See the output in the command line!
+4. See the ouput in the command line!